centreon/centreon-clapi/doc/installation/from_packages.rst

 Using packages
 ==============

-Merethis provides RPM for its products through Centreon Entreprise Server (CES).
+Centreon provides RPM for its products through Centreon Entreprise Server (CES).
 Open source products are available for free from our repository.